How a Financial Advisor Can Help You Meet Your Goals

 A financial planner is a professional who helps you organize your finances and projects the results of your savings and investments so you can see how well prepared you are for retirement.
 They also help you make decisions with your money that will help you reach your financial goals as efficiently as possible.

-The term "financial planner" and "financial advisor" typically mean the same thing.
-But certainly not all financial planners or financial advisors are alike.
+The terms "financial planner" and "financial advisor" typically mean the same thing, but certainly, not all financial planners or financial advisors are alike.
 The level of education, training, and experience that a professional has will make a big difference in the quality of the advice you receive.
 Some people do their own financial planning, and others look for professional assistance.
 An experienced financial planner can usually help improve the quality of the financial decisions you make.

 Financial planning is the process of defining your financial goals, such as knowing when you will need to use your money and what you will be using it for, and then laying out a plan of action with specific steps you need to take to achieve those goals.